-Lookout Point - Centennial Trail Loop is a 4 mile loop trail located near Custer, SD and is good for all skill levels.
+Lookout Point - Centennial Trail Loop is a 4 mile loop trail located near Custer, South Dakota and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from April until October.

 I did the Centennial Trail for a short time starting from Badger Hole.
 It is a lovely hike up and down through the woods.
 The trail gets very narrow at times, so long pants are advisable.
 Some parts are rocky.
 Saw several deer and came up to a 360 lookout point.
 I recommend this trail if you enjoy hiking through the woods for extended periods, meaning not expecting to arrive at a peak.

 Nice hike through the prairie hills.
 NOTE: trail 4 takes a hard right across a small creek about 1/4 mile in, next to trail marker.
 Lots of people must miss this (we did) evidenced by clear path through unmarked trail.
 Fortunately after a mile you do end up at centennial trail.
 Saw several prairie dog towns and bison.
 You need to be aware of surrounding as were hiking along a herd of bison came crashing down a wooded hill across the trail and up another hill.
 They came across trail just 30 yards ahead of us.